OleCui/paper_GCGB/README.md

 # paper_GCGB
-The source code of paper "Heterogeneous Graph Contrastive Learning with Gradient Balance for Drug-Disease Association Prediction".
+This is the PyTorch implementation for paper "Heterogeneous Graph Contrastive Learning with Gradient Balance for Drug-Disease Association Prediction".

 ## Requirements:
 -  Python 3.8.19